Google SERP Features: A Visual Guide to Search Result Types

 Whenever your images are found on the SERP, you'll see a double rank in the Google Rank column.
 The first figure stands for the position of the overall Universal block, and the second — for your image's position within that block.
 Click on the three dots next to the rank to see the type of the Universal block.

-Like social listings, video results are integrated into organic results and have a customized snippet.
-They show a thumbnail of the video, a publication date, and the name of the video channel.
-If multimedia content is part of your marketing strategy, leveraging Google's video results is an absolute must.
+Like social listings, trending video results are integrated into organic results and have a customized snippet.
+They show the thumbnail of the video, the publication date, and the name of the video channel.
+If multimedia content is part of your marketing strategy, leveraging Google's video results is an absolute must-have.

 1. Create video content.

-If you're new to video marketing, YouTube is your best bet.
+If you're new to video marketing, YouTube with its vertical searches — is your best bet.
 The types of videos that do best across YouTube are how-to videos and video reviews.
 Think of the topics you could cover, and produce videos to answer your audience's burning questions.

 2. Optimize your video's file name, title, description, and tags.